How many credits do I need to complete the online MPH degree?

 How will I communicate with faculty if I have questions or concerns?

-Faculty will be available throughout the course to support your educational goals and answer any questions through interactive online discussions, through one-on-one interactions, and during office hours.
+Faculty will be available throughout the course to support your educational goals and answer any questions through online discussions, one-on-one interactions, and during office hours.

 Is it possible to take classes and work full-time?

 Yes.
 You should plan to spend 5 to 20 hours per week on each class.
 Students find the discussion boards with fellow students and instructors to be very engaging.
 Your participation can take place anytime, including evenings and on weekends.